Professions in Interventional Radiology

 Advance practice providers (APPs) are often part of an interventional radiology (IR) team.
 These specialized healthcare professionals may be specially trained advanced practice nurses (APNs), nurse practitioners (NPs), clinical nurse specialists (CNSs), physician assistants (PAs) or radiologist assistants.

 Advanced practice nurses (APNs) usually hold a master’s degree in nursing and have passed an exam to become credentialed by the American Nurses Credentialing Center.
-They are licensed depending on the requirements of the state in which they work.
+They are licensed in accordance with the requirements of the state in which they work.

 A nurse practitioner (NP) is a registered nurse with advanced academic and clinical experience.
 They are credentialed by exam by either the American Academy of Nurse Practitioners or through the American Nurses Credentialing Center.
 They are licensed at the state level.